Hash-Studios-LLC/DevelopmentDocumentation/docs/udon/hashstudiosfadingteleporter.md

 ### Setting Up Trigger Box

 :::tip
-For more detailed information on configuring Trigger Boxes, visit our [Trigger & Box Collider Guide](/DevelopmentDocumentation/docs/general-concepts/triggerbox/).
+For more detailed information on configuring trigger boxes, visit our [Trigger & Box Collider Guide](/DevelopmentDocumentation/docs/general-concepts/triggerbox/).
 :::

 1. Locate the parent object of the prefab and go to the child called `Trigger Box`.